DepressionBy: Meir Stolear, BA (Hons.), MSc (London)

-- Symptoms of depression are: negative thoughts and beliefs, constant negative moods followed by negative behaviour, which leads to ill-effects on the body functions, such as sleeping disorders, eating disorders, poor sexual libido and more.
+- Symptoms of depression are: negative thoughts and beliefs, a constant negative mood, followed by negative behaviour, which leads to ill-effects on bodily functions, such as sleeping disorders, eating disorders, poor sexual libido and more.

 - It is agreed that certain people, especially those with bi-polar depression (manic depression) disorder have a genetic tendency towards such conditions.

 - Depression can increase vulnerability to other illnesses, such as coronary diseases, HIV, asthma, stress disorders and more.
-It is assumed that depression can increase illnesses and bring about premature death.
+It is assumed that depression can increase the chances of developing illnesses and could bring about premature death.